-In an effort to create a higher standard of Clergy training for those who follow the Wiccan belief system, the American Spiritual Alliance has researched the educational standards and criteria of many Religious organizations offering Clergy status.
-To date, these standards have been adopted and are in use by Northern Lakes Temple Inc. and Flowing Waters Shrine.
+In an effort to create a higher standard of Clergy training for those who follow an Earth Based/Interfaith belief system, the American Spiritual Alliance has researched the educational standards and criteria of many Religious organizations offering Clergy status.
+To date, these standards have been adopted and are in use by Northern Lakes Temple, Valkyrie Robes Temple and Flowing Waters Shrine.

 What we found ran from what we consider “selling” the title to very strict and rigorous training practices.
 Our goal when compiling our internal criteria was to change what has become a mainstream view of our belief system, that being granting ordination to anyone willing to pay for the title.

-We feel that we have accomplished this with a somewhat intensive four year program.
-This program encompasses a three degree system which is commonly found within the Wiccan belief, however the resemblance ends there.
+We feel that we have accomplished this with a somewhat intensive four-year program.
+This program encompasses a three degree system which is commonly found within many Earth Based beliefs, however the resemblance ends there.
 Training to obtain Clergy credentials begins with an application process which includes a basic background check.
 This is done in an effort to eliminate the potential of someone with a criminal history that includes violent or sexually related convictions.
 The A.S.A. at no time allow anyone not of legal age to enroll into the Clergy training program.
 All applicants must be a member in good standing with the A.S.A.
 Once the application has been accepted, the applicant must be interviewed by our standards council, during this process, the applicant must successfully demonstrate that this path is one being undertaken seriously.
 If the applicant successfully passes the standards, they are assigned a Mentor.
-This Mentor will be a fully Ordained Wiccan Priest\Priestess with an in depth background on the educational material provided.
+This Mentor will be a fully Ordained Minister with an in-depth background on the educational material provided.

 The student will be required to pass a written (closed book) final exam at the end of each phase of training as well as an oral interview which will be conducted after receiving a passing grade of at least seventy percent on the final exam.